liangzhangleon/CarND-PID-P9/README.md

 A derivative term does not consider the error (meaning it cannot bring it to zero: a pure D controller cannot bring the system to its reference value), but the rate of change of error, trying to bring this rate to zero.
 It aims at flattening the error trajectory and reduces overshoot.

 Note that I used the Wiki page ![PID controller][wiki] as a reference for this section.
-## How the final hyperparameters were chosen
+## How the final hyper-parameters were chosen
-I manually tunned the hyperparameters.
+I manually tunned the hyper-parameters.
 The tunning process can be divided into two steps with respect to two different throttle values.
 In the following is the detailed description.
 * Step 1 (throttle = 0.3) : I first set  K<sub>i</sub> and K<sub>d</sub> values to zero.
-I then increase the K<sub>p</sub> until the car can drive for a short period with moderate overshotting.
-Then I set K<sub>p</sub> to approximately half of that value and start to tune K<sub>i</sub> untill the offset can be corrected on the road except sharp turns.
+I then increase the K<sub>p</sub> until the car can drive for a short period with moderate overshooting.
+Then I set K<sub>p</sub> to approximately half of that value and start to tune K<sub>i</sub> until the offset can be corrected on the road except sharp turns.
 Finally, I tuned K<sub>d</sub> to reduce overshots.

 Here is the list of parameters I tried.
 No. | P | I | D